Near Akko, Haifa District, Israel

 Additional keywords.
 Baha'i gardens,Baha'u'llah,Akko,Acre,Akka,Bahji

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 30, 2014, by Chris English of Phoenix, Arizona.
-This page has been viewed 678 times since then and 37 times this year.
+It was originally submitted on November 30, 2014, by Chris English of Phoenix, Arizona.
+This page has been viewed 761 times since then.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 30, 2014, by Chris English of Phoenix, Arizona. • Andrew Ruppenstein was the editor who published this page.